JiilanTj/backpropagation-neural-network-with-integrated-mysql-database/README.md

 # BackProV1.1_1

-this code is free except for commercial use
+this code is free except for commercial use!
+Originaly created by Jiilan Nashrulloh Tanjung don't forget to rename database/connection info